Standards of Protective Gloves - Explained

 Choosing the correct glove for protection against mechanical risks

 To choose the correct type of work gloves, it is essential to consider the type of task for which they will be used.
-By assessing the types of hazard to which workers will be exposed, you will understand the type of protective glove they will need.
+By assessing the types of hazards to which workers will be exposed, you will understand the type of protective gloves they will need.

 Once a glove has been tested its performance will be represented using the EN388 icon.
 This icon must be printed on each glove so that it is easy to tell how much resistance the glove provides against the four mechanical risks.

 While the maximum score on each performance test would be 4544 this is not to be regarded as the ‘best’ score.
 Each task will have different risks involved and therefore need a glove with suitable attributes.
 For example, if you are selecting a glove to use while painting walls then you’ll be very interested in the flexibility and durability of the glove, but not so concerned about its resistance to cuts and punctures.
 In this case, a glove with an EN388 rating of 4131 may be the best for the task.

 EN511:2006 Protective Gloves against cold

 It is extra important to protect your hands from cold burns in cold environments.
 EN511 European Standards measure how well the glove can withstand the cold.
 Water permeation is tested after 30 minutes

 The first number, ranging from zero to four shows how well the glove protects against convective cold

 The second number, ranging from zero to four shows how well the glove protects against contact cold